isabella232/advertising-cloud.en/help/integrations/analytics/ids.md

 * `{ef_userid}` is the unique numeric user ID that Advertising Cloud assigns to the advertiser.
 * `{ef_sid}` is the numeric ID that Advertising Cloud uses for the specified search engine, such as `3` for [!DNL Google Ads] or `10` for [!DNL Microsoft Advertising].

-The following are the full `AMO ID' formats for a couple of search engines.
-For `AMO ID' formats for other search engines, contact your Adobe account manager.
+The following are the full AMO ID formats for a couple of search engines.
+For AMO ID formats for other search engines, contact your Adobe account manager.

-`AMO ID' Format for [!DNL Google Ads]:
+AMO ID Format for [!DNL Google Ads]:

 ```AL!{ef_userid}!{ef_sid}!{creative}!{matchtype}!{placement}!{network}!{product_partition_id}!{keyword}!{campaignid}!{adgroupid}```